sebastianmyhr/sebastianmyhr/README.md

-### Hello! 👋
+### Hi!
-I'm Sebastian, a Computer Science Student at Northwestern interested in exploring back end software engineering, data engineering, machine learning, and data science.
+I'm Sebastian, a Computer Science Student at Northwestern interested in software engineering, machine learning, and data science.